UCF/Athena-Framework/_docs/getting-started/download.md

        └── framework.min.js
 </code></pre>

+{% callout warning %}
+#### Relative font paths in `/dist/`
+Keep in mind that Athena's minified CSS references font files relative to the folder structure in `/dist/`--meaning that, in projects using these files, this existing folder structure _must_ be maintained for fonts to load properly.

+If you cannot store Athena's fallback fonts in a folder called `/fonts/` that exists one directory up from the minified framework CSS, you must use Athena's source Sass files, modify the `$athena-font-path` Sass variable, and minify the framework manually.
+{% endcallout %}

 ### Source files

 Source Sass files and other full, non-minified, files can be found in the `/src/` folder.
+Projects that need to extend Athena and/or reference Athena's Sass variables should utilize the source code files in this folder.
+For more information on working with these files directly, see our [build tools notes]({{ site.baseurl }}{% link getting-started/build-tools.md %}).

 <pre><code>├── src/
    ├── fonts/…